 Brown – balances ashiness in medium to dark skin tones

 I must admit, initially I was a bit overwhelmed with the choice of colours.
 Going from a single CC Cream to a full palette of creams, I didn’t know where to start!
 But with a little help from YouTube tutorials and a drop of common sense, it’s easy to get your head around this palette and use it to its full potential.

 The shades are so creamy making them blend really well, something I think some other Make Up Revolution products can lack.
 They’re also a great size for applying with a small brush or beauty blender (although I prefer to use my finger!) and a little goes a long way!
 With a decent primer (I use NYX HD Primer Base), these shades sit so well underneath foundation and cream contour, with no need to worry about them wearing off.
-I don’t tend to use all the shades in one go as my skin tone changes from day to day but my most used colours are definitely green (around my nose and cheek area), lavender (around my eye area), orange (for my lids), cream (under my eyes) and white to add some radiance.
+I don’t tend to use all the shades in one go as my skin tone changes from day to day.
+My most used colours are definitely green (around my nose and cheek area), lavender (around my eye area), orange (for my lids) and cream (under my eyes).
+Then I like to finish off with white to add some radiance.

-This exact palette is a bit difficult to find these days it seems as Make Up Revolution have revamped the packaging to their camouflage range.
+This exact palette is a bit difficult to find these days but have no fear!
+Make Up Revolution have just revamped the packaging to their camouflage range.
 I’ve included links to the palette and some other similar products below in case you’re interested in buying.